Leaving your job before you’ve reached retirement age

-Medallion signature guarantees will now be required for the following types of distributions:
+Medallion signature guarantees is required for the following:

 - Any request to have funds wired or sent via direct deposit.

-- Any distribution greater than $50,000 received via paper form.
+- Any distribution greater than $100,000 received via paper form or online request.

-- Any address that is different than what is in the myMERS system.
+- Mailed to an address that is different than what is in the myMERS.

 - Any address that is outside of the United States.